 SanDisk Extreme PRO V30 UHS-I

 The Extreme Pro line is SanDisk's top-of-the-range line.
 SanDisk has recently refreshed the Extreme Pro line, and there are now 64GB, 128GB, 256GB, and 400GB versions.
+In the Osmo action, the Extreme Pro doesn't offer any performance benefit over the regular Extreme, so go with whatever is cheapest or you prefer.

 Find them at: Amazon